Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

 \section{Variational Bayesian Inference}

-Monte Carlo approximate inference algorithms assess the quality of the approximation by using a sampling-based approach to approximate the target distribution, aiming to make the approximation as close to the target as possible.
-These algorithms generate a large number of samples from a proposal distribution and use these samples to estimate properties of the target distribution, such as its mean, variance, or other moments.
-The quality of the approximation is thus directly related to the representativeness of the sample set and the efficiency of the sampling process.
-In contrast, many other approximate inference techniques aim for this similarity by minimizing a specific metric that quantifies the difference between the approximation and the actual target distribution.
-One prominent method in this category is \textit{variational inference (VI)}, also known as variational Bayesian inference.
-In VI, the chosen metric is the \textit{Kullback-Leibler (KL) divergence}, which measures how one probability distribution diverges from a second, expected probability distribution.
-By framing the problem as an optimization task where the objective is to minimize the KL divergence, variational inference seeks to find the parameters of a simpler, tractable distribution (the variational distribution) that best matches the intractable posterior distribution.
-This approach allows for a trade-off between the complexity of the approximation and the computational resources required, often leading to efficient and scalable solutions for performing approximate inference in complex probabilistic models \citep{jordan1999introduction, wainwright2008graphical}.
+Monte Carlo-based approximate inference algorithms evaluate the quality of an approximation by using sampling to represent the target distribution, with the goal of making the approximation as close as possible to the true posterior.
+These methods draw a large number of samples from a proposal distribution and use them to estimate key properties of the target distribution---such as its mean, variance, or higher-order moments.
+Consequently, the accuracy of the approximation depends directly on how well the sample set represents the target and on the efficiency of the sampling procedure.
+In contrast, many other approximate inference techniques pursue closeness to the target distribution by minimizing a specific divergence measure that quantifies the discrepancy between the approximation and the true posterior.
+A prominent example of this approach is \textit{variational inference (VI)}, also referred to as \textit{variational Bayesian inference}.
+In VI, the chosen measure is the \textit{Kullback--Leibler (KL) divergence}, which quantifies how one probability distribution diverges from another reference distribution.
+By casting inference as an optimization problem---specifically, minimizing the KL divergence---variational inference identifies the parameters of a simpler, tractable distribution (called the \textit{variational distribution}) that best approximates the intractable posterior.
+This formulation enables a principled trade-off between approximation accuracy and computational cost, often yielding efficient and scalable solutions for approximate inference in complex probabilistic models \citep{jordan1999introduction, wainwright2008graphical}.